Can A School Psychologist Help Me?

 • How to be safe on the Internet

-Sometimes, a psychologist may work with the entire school to make the learning environment as effective as possible.
-They may try to change the techniques used by certain teachers to make them more effective, add some new programs in the school, and do whatever else it takes to create the best learning environment.
+Sometimes, a school psychologist may work with the entire school to make the learning environment as conducive to growth as possible.
+They may try to improve the techniques used by certain teachers to help them be more effective with students, introduce new mental health programs to the school, or do whatever else it takes to create the best learning environment.

-The last thing a school wants is a tragedy.
-Be it an assault, a fight, a shooting, or anything else that can result in others being hurt.
-A psychologist can try to prevent situations like this from happening by spreading awareness and helping troubled students.
-When a tragedy strikes, a school psychologist needs to be there to provide support and counseling towards all those who were affected.
+The last thing a school wants is a tragedy, be it an assault, a fight, a shooting, or anything else that can result in others being hurt.
+A school psychologist can try to prevent situations like this from happening by spreading awareness and helping troubled students.
+When a tragedy strikes, a school psychologist is likely to be there to provide support and counseling for all those who were affected, be they student, staff, or administrative officials.

-School psychologists will work with the relationship between the family and school to achieve the most success possible.
-There may be unresolved issues as a home that may contribute to the student's performance, and the school can recommend the family make changes to improve the student's grades.
-Sometimes, both parties will work together.
-Other times, the psychologist can be the mediator between school and family when opinions clash.
+School psychologists will help facilitate the relationship between a child's family and their school to achieve the most success possible.
+There may be unresolved issues as a home that are contributing to the student's performance, and the school psychologist can recommend the family make changes to improve the student's grades.
+Sometimes, all parties will work well together.
+Other times, the school psychologist can act as the mediator between school and family when opinions clash.

-One of the flaws of many public schools is it is one size fits all approach to learning.
+One of the flaws of many public schools is it is a one-size-fits-all approach to learning.
 Some schools act like one style of learning will benefit the entire school, when in reality, students learn in different ways.
-This can depend on how their brain is wired, what their background is, and many other factors.
-A psychologist studies the many ways people learn and gives suggestions based on that.
+This can depend on how their brain is wired and what their background is, along with many other factors.
+A school psychologist studies the many ways people learn and gives suggestions to teachers and parents based on their professional knowledge.

 When a new learning program is introduced, it must be studied and researched.
-If a program turns out to show no improvement in the students' performance, it must be tweaked or scrapped altogether.
-If there is an improvement, then the program should carry on and perhaps be tweaked so that the progress can be even more.
-A psychologist researches all these programs and then sees whether or not they work, or if they need improvement.
+If a program shows no improvement in student performance, it must be tweaked or scrapped altogether.
+If there is an improvement, then the program should carry on and perhaps be tweaked so that progress can continue onward and upward.
+A school psychologist is in a position to study how programs are working and make recommendations for improvements or changes.

-A psychologist will give out advice on what is legal and ethical in a school, and help to keep each practice as professional as possible.
-If there is an ethical problem in the school, the psychologist will work to respond and collaborate with others to fix it.
+A school psychologist will give out advice on what is legal and ethical in a school and help to keep each practice as professional as possible.
+If there is an ethical problem in the school, the school psychologist will work to respond to and collaborate with others to fix it.

 As a student grows, a school psychologist needs to grow with the student.
 Here are some examples of how a psychologist's services grow.

-A child has a unique mind, and a psychologist who works at an elementary school needs to learn how to communicate with a child.
-At this age, the importance of teaching right from wrong is emphasized, and this is where a psychologist observes a child's mental health and their learning abilities.
-How a child is treated during this stage is strongly important to development, and a psychologist needs to realize this and make sure the child is developing well.
+A child has a unique mind, and a psychologist who works at the elementary school level needs to understand how to best communicate with young children.
+At this age, the importance of teaching basic life skills is emphasized, such as teaching right from wrong.
+An elementary-school-based school psychologist may observe a child's mental health and their learning abilities.
+They may then bring concerns to teachers and parents and advise them on the best ways to help that child.

-Middle school is when the child is beginning to grow into adolescence.
-Many changes are going through the child's body, and personalities can change too.
-A psychologist at this stage needs to monitor the student's growth and teach them about the changes in their body.
-This is also a stage where learning needs may change.
+Middle school is when a child is beginning to grow into adolescence.
+Many changes are happening to the child's body, and personalities can change at this age too.
+A school psychologist working at the middle school level may help monitor students' growth and teach them about the changes in their body.
+This is also a stage where learning needs may change, and a school psychologist can help ensure a child gets what they need to be academically successful.

-Changes continue to happen in the adolescent's body.
-High school is the period where the student becomes more sexually active and will get into a relationship.
-There's a chance the student may become more delinquent or rebel.
-A counselor needs to monitor any changes in the student and then act accordingly should they occur.
+Changes continue to happen in the adolescent's body throughout high school.
+High school is the period where many students become sexually active and begin having relationships that extend beyond friendship.
+At this age, some students may become delinquent or rebel against authority.
+A school psychologist needs to monitor any changes in students and then, if there are issues, act accordingly.

-High school is also the time when the student starts thinking about their career.
-A psychologist can offer career advice and make a realistic plan for the student to achieve their goals.
-Also, if the students want to go to a university, a plan shall be made there too.
+High school is also the time when students start thinking about their future, including college and careers.
+A school psychologist can offer advice about the options available after high school and help students make a realistic plan to achieve their goals.

 University

-The student is now a young adult, and the psychologist is still there to offer advice.
-Some students reconsider their major or still haven't decided yet.
-A counselor can help them decide on a career.
-A psychologist at a university can help the student deal with any stress that comes with college, and help them create a plan to find a career, pay off their debts, and succeed in the world.
+The students at this level are now young adults, and a school psychologist is still there to offer advice.
+Some students reconsider their major as they progress through school or still haven't decided yet.
+A school psychologist can help them decide on the path that's right for them.
+A school psychologist at a university can help students deal with any stress that comes with college and help them create a plan to find a career, pay off their debts, and succeed in the world.

-Like a normal psychologist, a school psychologist requires quite a few certifications.
+Like any psychologist, a school psychologist requires quite a few certifications.
 In most cases, a school psychologist will need a master's and will require licensing.
-It's a tough process, but many school psychologists are glad to do it.
+It's a tough process, but most school psychologists are glad to do it.
 Not just for the money, but because it's a rewarding career.
-School psychologists like to make relationships with the students and watch them grow.
-School, especially early schooling, can shape how the child grows in the future, and a psychologist needs to put them on the right track if the student is to succeed and lead a healthy and productive life.
+School psychologists enjoy building relationships with students and watching them grow.
+School, especially early schooling, can shape how a child grows in the future, and a school psychologist can help them get on the right track to succeed and lead a healthy and productive life.

-If you need help from a psychologist, and you're not in school, it's never too late to change your life.
-You can find a therapist who is right for you and make the changes you deserve.
-From treating your mental illnesses to improving your overall well-being, a psychologist can change your life in many ways.
+You can find a therapist who is right for you and make the changes you deserve at BetterHelp.
+From treating your mental illnesses to improving your overall well-being, the licensed therapists at BetterHelp can change your life in many ways.
+All you need to do is fill out a questionnaire, and you'll be matched to someone who can help.

-Even if you don't have any mental problems, therapy can help strengthen your relationships and accomplish your goals.
-You'll be surprised at what they can do for you.
+Even if you don't have any mental health problems, therapy can help strengthen your relationships and assist you in accomplishing your goals.
+You may be surprised at all they can do for you.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.